Skip to content

 FormLayer supports two extension mechanisms: custom field types (via fieldsMap) for replacing how individual fields render and behave, and form plugins for cross-cutting logic that operates on the form as a whole.

 Custom field types replace the default FieldController for specific data-field-type values.
-Each custom type implements the FormField interface, giving you full control over rendering, value reading, validation, and lifecycle.
+Each custom type implements the FormField interface.

 Pass a fieldsMap to FormControllerOptions: